frePPLe/frepple/doc/command-reference.rst

 Web service
 -----------

-In the Enterprise Edition users have the option to start and stop the web service which keeps the plan in memory.
+This action starts or stop the frepple web service which keeps the plan in memory.
+The web service normally starts automatically, and the use of this command is more an exception.

 .. tabs::